pritesh-shrivastava/melanoma-classification/project_report.md

 Use of external data, such as similar image classification competitions from previous years ([ISIC 2018](https://www.kaggle.com/shonenkov/isic2018), [ISIC 2017](https://www.kaggle.com/shonenkov/isic2017), [ISIC 2016](https://www.kaggle.com/shonenkov/isic2016)) can be explored.

+More sophisticated data augmentation techniques can be tried out.

 Features related to the colour of the images can be included in the tabular data classifier to check if it is significant.
-While we have included the image dimensions as a feature in the tabular data classifier, it only serves as a target leak and is not useful for real world applications, and thus it can be dropped.

-More data augmentation techniques can be tried, inlcluding training on images with differnt sizes, removing colours (converting to grayscale) and using different cropping / rotating methods.